Java for Aliens comes with over 1000 pages in two volumes, about 900 free pages on line, with over 500 exercises and 15 appendices.

 G) UML Syntax Reference

-H) Introduction to XML
+H) Introduction

 I) HTML & Applet